Explore UCD

 Sickness certificate requirements

-By day 3, send the certificate to your line manager.
-Continue to supply certificates for the duration of absence as per the UCD sick leave policy. (scan & photograph copies accepted).
+By day 3, send the certificate to your Line Manager.
+Continue to supply certificates for the duration of your absence as per the UCD sick leave policy.
+(Scan & photograph copies accepted).

 Claiming Illness Benefit (Social Welfare)

-Employees on PRSI Class A (check payslip) have to make a claim for illness benefit to the Department of Employment Affairs & Social Protection (DEASP) where sick leave absence exceeds 3 consecutive days.
+Employees on PRSI Class A (check payslip) must make a claim for illness benefit to the Department of Employment Affairs & Social Protection (DEASP) where sick leave absence exceeds 3 consecutive days.

 Your doctor will have to complete an IB1 form and you must submit this form to the DEASP.
-You can also apply for Illness Benefit online at MyWelfare.ie if you have a verified MyGovID account and your GP has provided a medical certificate.
+You can also apply for illness benefit online at (opens in a new window)www.mywelfare.ie if you have a verified MyGovID account and your doctor has provided a medical certificate.

-Remind staff member to apply for illness benefit, if applicable.
+Remind employee to apply for illness benefit, if applicable.

-When recording sick leave greater than 3 days, confirm with line manager that illness benefit has been applied for.
+When recording sick leave greater than 3 days, confirm with Line Manager that illness benefit has been applied for by the employee.

 Long-Term Absence